LudwigJL/jobmarketexplorer/README.md

    ```

 4. **Explore and Analyze:**
-   Open your web browser and navigate to http://localhost:5000 to start exploring the trends in the IT and tech job marketplace.
+   Open your web browser and navigate to http://localhost:5000 to begin exploring trends in the IT and tech job marketplace.
+Please be aware to enable light mode when running the     application.
+Streamlit settings are typically configured in dark mode by default, which is not the intended mode for our application.

 ## Acknowledgments: